The University and its campuses

 The University of Auckland has been present in South Auckland for over 20 years.
 The opening of Te Papa Ako o Tai Tonga in central Manukau continues the University's commitment to South Auckland.
 Te Papa Ako o Tai Tonga has space and resources to build and support community and school relationships, and provide more study options for communities in South and East Auckland.

-Currently, the Bachelor of Education (Teaching) – Primary, Bachelor of Commerce (First Year), Tertiary Foundation Certificate (Education and Social Work pathway) and New Start programmes are being offered at the new South Auckland Campus, with a limited number of General Education courses to be taught from Semester 1, 2021.
+Currently, the Tertiary Foundation Certificate and New Start programmes are being offered at the new South Auckland Campus.
 Other local University of Auckland students can use the space for informal study, and study-support services will be available to all students.
+Student Hubs are also situated at the campus to support student or visitor queries.

 The opening of the new campus marks the end of a 20-year partnership with Manukau Institute of Technology (MIT), with whom the University previously delivered its programmes from Otara.